sreimers/flattr/readme.txt

 == Changelog ==

+= 0.5 =
+* Fixed a bug that caused blog posts to display incorrectly when no excerpt was entered.

 = 0.4 =
 * First public version

 == Upgrade Notice ==

+= 0.5 =
+Previous version makes your blog posts display incorrectly if you don't enter an excerpt.

 = 0.4 =
 Upgrade notices describe the reason a user should upgrade.
 No more than 300 characters.